-Learn how to find an in-demand teaching job during the nation's teacher shortage.
+Learn how to find an in-demand teaching job during the national teacher shortage.

 Due to growing student enrollments, high turnover rates and teacher retirements, education and policy experts estimate the teacher shortage will create a higher than average number of openings for teachers in the nation’s elementary and secondary schools.
-The Bureau of Labor Statistics predicts that between 2008 and 2018 the nation will need to hire nearly half a million additional teachers.
+The U.S. Bureau of Labor Statistics predicts that between 2014 and 2024 the nation will need to hire nearly 1.9 million additional teachers.

 Special Certification Options